Islandora/documentation/docs/user-documentation/multilingual.md

-Islandora enables you to build full fledged multilingual repositories leveraging the multilingual support provided by Drupal core modules.
+Islandora enables you to build full-fledged multilingual repositories leveraging the multilingual support provided by Drupal core modules.
 The multilingual content gets indexed into Fedora repository as well as the Triplestore (Blazegraph), and can be queried using the SPARQL endpoint.
-In this guide, we will describe the steps needed to setup a basic multilingual Islandora site.
+In this guide, we will describe the steps needed to set up a basic multilingual Islandora site.

 ## Drupal Concepts
 Drupal allows you to translate user interface text, configuration text, and content.
 See [section 2.7 of the Drupal documentation for details](https://www.drupal.org/docs/user_guide/en/language-concept.html).